4moms Origami Review

 Ease of Use

 The Origami scored a 3 of 10 for ease of use, tying with the Quinny Buzz Xtra; both strollers tied for last for this metric.
-The high score for this metric is an 8 shared by the UPPAbaby Cruz and the UPPAbaby Vista.
+Top performers in ease of use were the UPPAbaby Cruz and UPPAbaby Vista.

 The 4moms under seat storage basket is smaller than most of the competition and is rated to hold 10 pounds.
 We were able to fit a small diaper bag in the basket but had no luck with the larger bags we used for testing.
 The basket has access from the back only, and it is about average for the ease of access for the group.
 Other strollers offered access from multiple sides or had a larger opening than this stroller.
 Given its smaller size and limited access, we wonder if they even intend for parents to put a diaper bag inside.
 There are three small pockets on the back of the seat for storing smaller items like your keys or phone, which is nice.
 The pockets have a maximum allowable weight of 4 pounds collectively.